ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-A representation of the state of one or more molecules.
+A representation of the state of one or more biomolecules.

 .. _MolecularVariation:

 Molecular Variation
 ###################

-A :ref:`variation` of a sequence that represents a portion of or an entire contiguous molecule.
+A :ref:`variation` on a contiguous molecule.

 .. _Allele: